-Because the impact of alcohol and other drugs varies from person to person, one should be cautious before engaging in sexual contact or intercourse when either party has been drinking alcohol or using other drugs.
-The introduction of alcohol or other drugs may create ambiguity for either party as to whether effective consent has been sought or given.
-If one has doubt about either party's level of intoxication, the safe thing to do is to forgo all sexual activity.
+Because the impact of alcohol and other drugs varies from person to person, one should be cautious before engaging in sexual contact or intercourse when either person has been drinking alcohol or using other drugs.
+The use of alcohol or other drugs may create ambiguity about consent.
+If there is any doubt about either party's level of intoxication, the safe thing to do is to forgo all sexual activity.